vsirotin/si-units/README.md

 SI standard defines beside base unit also 22 derived units.
 They are listed in the table below.
-Do not be surprised if you encounter in this table and in SI-Unit library unusual for identifiers symbols like Ω.
+Do not be surprised if you encounter in this table and in KotUniL library unusual for identifiers symbols like Ω.
 It is possible because according to Kotlin's specification most common unicode symbols can be used in Kotlin identifiers (see paragraph "1.2.4 Identifiers" in Kotlin Specification https://kotlinlang.org/spec/pdf/kotlin-spec.pdf).
 Derived units can be used just like base units.
 Both types can be used in a formula by multiplication or division.